suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 # Security Considerations {#sec-cons}

 The algorithms described in this document assume that the party performing payload encryption

 - shares a key-encryption key (KEK) with the recipient (for use with the AES Key Wrap scheme), or
 - is in possession of the public key of the recipient (for use with ES-DH).

 Both cases require some upfront communication interaction to distribute these keys to the involved communication parties.
-This interaction may be provided by an device management solution, as described in {{RFC9019}}, or may be executed earlier in the lifecycle of the device, for example during manufacturing or during commissioning.
+This interaction may be provided by an device management protocol, as described in {{RFC9019}}, or may be executed earlier in the lifecycle of the device, for example during manufacturing or during commissioning.
 In addition to the keying material key identifiers and algorithm information needs to be provisioned.
 This specification places no requirements on the structure of the key identifier.

 To provide high security for AES Key Wrap it is important that the KEK is of high entropy, and that implementations protect the KEK from disclosure.
 Compromise of the KEK may result in the disclosure of all key data protected with that KEK.

 Since the CEK is randomly generated, it must be ensured that the guidelines for random number generation in {{RFC8937}} are followed.

 In some cases third party companies analyse binaries for known security vulnerabilities.
 With encrypted payloads this type of analysis is prevented.
 Consequently, these third party companies either need to be given access to the plaintext binary before encryption or they need to become authorized recipients of the encrypted payloads.
 In either case, it is necessary to explicitly consider those third parties in the software supply chain when such a binary analysis is desired.

 #  IANA Considerations

-IANA is asked to add two values to the SUIT_Parameters registry established by
+IANA is asked to add the following value to the SUIT Parameters registry established by Section 11.5 of {{I-D.ietf-suit-manifest}}:
-{{I-D.ietf-suit-manifest}}.

 ~~~
 Label      Name                 Reference